-AFFIDAVIT OF SCOTT SECORD (the "Fourth Secord Affidavit")
+AFFIDAVIT OF SCOTT SECORD (the "Fifth Secord Affidavit")

-- I, Scott Secord, of the City of Toronto, in the Province of Ontario, MAKE OATH AND SAY: - I am the Chief Restructuring Officer ("CRO") of Chalice Brands Ltd. ("Chalice") and its subsidiaries, Greenpoint Holdings Delaware, Inc. ("Greenpoint Holdings"), Greenpoint Oregon, Inc. ("Greenpoint Oregon"), CFA Retail, LLC ("CFA Retail"), SMS Ventures, LLC ("SMS Ventures"), CF Bliss LLC ("CF Bliss"), Greenpoint Workforce, Inc. ("Greenpoint Workforce"), Greenpoint Equipment Leasing, LLC ("Greenpoint Equipment"), Fifth and Root, Inc. ("Fifth and Root") and Greenpoint Nevada, Inc. (collectively, the "Non-Filing Affiliates", and together with Chalice, the "Chalice Group"), through my personal corporation, Cardinal Advisory Services Inc. ("Cardinal Advisory").
+I, Scott Secord, of the City of Toronto, in the Province of Ontario, MAKE OATH AND SAY:

+- I am the Chief Restructuring Officer ("CRO") of Chalice Brands Ltd. ("Chalice") and its subsidiaries, Greenpoint Holdings Delaware, Inc. ("Greenpoint Holdings"), Greenpoint Oregon, Inc. ("Greenpoint Oregon"), CFA Retail, LLC ("CFA Retail"), SMS Ventures, LLC ("SMS Ventures"), CF Bliss LLC ("CF Bliss"), Greenpoint Workforce, Inc. ("Greenpoint Workforce"), Greenpoint Equipment Leasing, LLC ("Greenpoint Equipment"), Fifth and Root, Inc. ("Fifth and Root") and Greenpoint Nevada, Inc. (collectively, the "Non-Filing Affiliates", and together with Chalice, the "Chalice Group"), through my personal corporation, Cardinal Advisory Services Inc. ("Cardinal Advisory").
 I am also a member of Chalice's Board of Directors.
 I have served as a director of Chalice since March 22, 2021. - 2.
 In my current role as CRO of Chalice, I have oversight over Chalice's governance, business, and general operations.
 In the course of my duties as CRO and director, I have become familiar with Chalice's businesses, day-to-day operations, and financial affairs.
 As such, I have personal knowledge of the matters deposed to herein.
 Where I have relied on other sources for information, I have so stated and I believe them to be true.
 In preparing this Affidavit, I have also consulted with the senior management team of the Chalice Group and the Applicant's financial and legal advisors.

-- 3. I swear this affidavit in support of a motion by the Applicant for an order (the "Stay Extension Order"), substantially in the form attached as Tab 3 to the Applicant's Motion Record, extending the Stay Period (as defined below) to and including August 31, 2023. - 4.
-As set out in greater detail below, the Applicant has acted, and continues to act, in good faith and with due diligence in these CCAA proceedings since the granting of the Initial Order.
-The Applicant is currently engaged in the SISP (as defined below), where it hopes to achieve a sale of some or all of the Chalice Group business as a going concern.
-The Applicant is in advanced discussions with one of the bidders who submitted a bid at the Qualified Bid Deadline (as defined below) and continues to field inquiries from other interested parties.
-The Applicant requires an extension of the Stay Period to, among other things, allow for continued negotiations and enter into an executable transaction. - 5.
-Unless otherwise noted, all references to monetary amounts in this Affidavit are in U.S. dollars. - 6.
-Capitalized terms not otherwise defined herein have the meaning ascribed to them in my previous affidavits sworn May 22, 2023 (the "First Secord Affidavit"), May 26, 2023 (the "Second Secord Affidavit"), and May 26, 2023 (the "Third Secord Affidavit"; collectively with the First and Second Secord Affidavits, the "Previous Affidavits") copies of which are attached hereto consecutively without exhibits as Exhibit "A".
+- 3. I swear this affidavit in support of a motion by the Applicant for an order (the "Approval and Vesting Order"), substantially in the form attached as Tab 3 to the Applicant's Motion Record, inter alia: - approving the transaction (the "Transaction") contemplated by an Asset Purchase Agreement ("APA") dated August 11, 2023 between APCO LLC (the "Purchaser") and Chalice, Greenpoint Nevada, Greenpoint Oregon, Greenpoint Equipment, CFA Retail, SMS Ventures, and CF Bliss (together, the "Vendor") wherein the Purchaser will acquire substantially all of the assets of the Chalice Group; - (b) vesting all of the Applicant's right, title and interest in and to the Purchased Assets

+(as defined in the APA) in the Purchaser, free and clear of all encumbrances, other than permitted encumbrances; and - (c) extending the Stay Period (as defined below) to and including October 31, 2023. - 4.
+Unless otherwise noted, all references to monetary amounts in this Affidavit are in U.S. dollars. - 5.
+Capitalized terms not otherwise defined herein have the meaning ascribed to them in my previous affidavits sworn May 22, 2023 (the "First Second Affidavit"), May 26, 2023 (the "Second Second Affidavit"), May 26, 2023 (the "Third Second Affidavit"), and July 21, 2023

+(the "Fourth Secord Affidavit"; collectively with the First, Second, and Third Secord Affidavits, the "Previous Affidavits") copies of which are attached hereto consecutively without exhibits as Exhibit "A".

+6. The Transaction contemplated by the APA is the culmination of the SISP (as defined below).
+The Transaction preserves a significant portion of the Chalice Group's business on a going concern basis, preserves many of its valuable cannabis licenses, and is the best means to maximize the value of the Purchased Assets (as defined below).
+The Transaction is supported by the Monitor and the Oregon Receiver.